Fabora resources

 Common mistakes

-The risk after service is often management behavior, not just the original defect.
+After service, the bigger risk is often how management handles it, not just the original defect.

-A rewritten RAMS pack does not by itself fix a serious machinery, lifting, access, or hot-works defect if the physical and supervisory controls are still weak.
+A rewritten RAMS pack doesn't fix a serious machinery, lifting, access or hot-works defect on its own — not while the physical guarding and the supervision are still weak.

-One manager should coordinate the corrective work, evidence, communication, and restart decision.
-Leaving it to several people informally creates drift and mixed messages.
+One manager should run the corrective work, the evidence, the comms and the restart call.
+Spread it informally across a few people and you get drift and mixed messages.

-Where the issue is legally or technically serious, getting proper machinery, lifting, health and safety, or legal input early is usually far cheaper than guessing.
+When it's legally or technically serious, getting proper machinery, lifting, H&S or legal input early is almost always cheaper than guessing and getting it wrong.

 Official guidance